 - orders for the sale or purchase of shares to give effect to call and put options;

 - orders for the JVC to be wound up or sold; or

-- orders for a trustee or mandataire ad hoc to be appointed to carry out a particular order - this may be appropriate where cooperation between the parties has broken down totally and the respondent will not carry out an order by the arbitral tribunal.
+- orders for a trustee or mandataire ad hoc to be appointed to carry out a particular order or dissolution of a JV – this may be appropriate where cooperation between the parties has broken down totally and the respondent will not carry out an order by the arbitral tribunal.

 - Jörg Risse in ‘Disputes arising from joint venture agreements’ in Edward Poulton (Ed), Arbitration of M&A Transactions (London, 2014), page 370.

 - Edward A Garner, Black’s Law Dictionary (2nd Pocket Ed) (St Paul, 2001), page 376.
 An earlier edition defined a joint venture as ‘a legal entity in the nature of a partnership engaged in the joint undertaking of a particular transaction for mutual profit’ (Joseph R Nolan et al, Black’s Law Dictionary, West Publishing Co (St Paul, 1990), page 839.